Indian Green Revolution

 Role of Tractors in Green Revolution

-If we must name a machine associated with agriculture, then without a doubt the first thing which would come into anyone’s mind would be tractors.
-In India, till the initial years of 1960, tractors were imported from countries like Germany, UK, and Poland.
-Green revolution refers to a period when agriculture in India was brought into the modern era due to adoption of high yield seeds, pesticides, irrigation, fertilizers, and most importantly, tractors.
-The earliest tractors under the Green Revolution – DT 14 and Belarus - were brought from Russia
+If we must name a machine associated with agriculture, then without a doubt, the first thing which would come into anyone’s mind would be tractors.
+In India, till the initial years of 1960, tractors were imported from countries like Germany, the UK, and Poland.
+The green revolution refers to a period when agriculture in India was brought into the modern era due to the adoption of high yield seeds, pesticides, irrigation, fertilizers, and most importantly, tractors.
+The earliest tractors under the Green Revolution – DT 14 and Belarus - were brought from Russia.

 From 1961, since the local production of tractors started, India has seen exponential growth.
-Mahindra, Eicher, HMT, Gujarat Tractors ltd., Massey Ferguson were few of the companies who started manufacturing tractors in India.
+Mahindra, Eicher, HMT, Gujarat Tractors ltd., Massey Ferguson were a few companies that started manufacturing tractors in India, including every tractor category, from mini tractor to heavy duty tractor.
 From the preliminary days of producing 52000 units, India now produces one-third of the world’s total production and is also one of the prime exporters of tractors.
-Along with foreign brands who have invested in the Indian tractor market, there have been quite a few homegrown brands that have pioneered in tractor manufacturing like Mahindra tractors, Preet tractors, and Ace tractors.
+Along with foreign brands who have invested in the Indian tractor market, there have been quite a few homegrown brands that have pioneered in tractor manufacturing, like the Mahindra tractor, Preet tractor, and Ace tractor.

 Few important facts about tractors and its contribution to the green revolution are below

-The Green Revolution has helped India increase total production of crops, increase yields, expand irrigation, and increase use of fertilizers and pesticides.
-All this was made possible by the introduction and promotion of tractors in farming.
+The Green Revolution has helped India increase the total production of crops, increase yields, expand irrigation, and increase the use of fertilizers and pesticides.
+All this was made possible by introducing and promoting tractors in farming.